rubencart/NES-img-captioning/README.md

 For a 3M param network with an 11MB param file and nb_offspring=1000 this is ~12GB.
 Recommended is at least 2-3 times this space to have some margin.
 - Sometimes when starting an experiment you might get errors because redis stores results from previous experiments, which might reach your master or workers.
-Just restart the experiment when this happens.
+Try restarting the experiment when this happens.
+Sometimes restarting redis also helps (this clears the cache).

 ### References

+TODO LICENSE!!!!!!

 Based on & took code from:
 - https://github.com/ruotianluo/self-critical.pytorch